What do you need to join BSV Belsen?

 The extended board consists of:

-a. the executive board / b. the 2nd treasurer / c. the chief sports officer / d. the press officer / e. a youth leader / f. the department heads or representatives / g. two assessors
+a. the executive board / b. the second treasurer / c. the head of sports / d. the press officer / e. a youth leader and a youth co-leader / f. the department heads or representatives / g. two additional members

 §16 Tasks of the extended board

-1. The extended board represents the interests of the association and is responsible for the management and administration of the association.
+1. The extended board represents the interests of the association and bears responsibility for the management and administration of the association.

-2. Board meetings of the association shall be held as needed.
-Board meetings must be convened upon request of at least three members of the board.
+2. Board meetings of the association are held as needed.
+Board meetings must be convened at the request of at least three board members.

-3. The extended board constitutes a quorum if five members are present.
-Decisions are made by an absolute majority; in the event of a tie, the chairperson of the meeting has the casting vote.
+3. The extended board has a quorum when 5 members are present.
+It decides by absolute majority vote; in the event of a tie, the chairperson's vote decides.

 4. The combination of more than two board positions is not permitted.